ickyicky/fasttyper/README.md

 # When backspace does wierd shiet

 Some terminal emulators send different values for key presses of backspace and ctrl+backspace.
-To fix it, simply add `b` flag to `python3 -m fasttyper`.
+To fix it, simply add `b` flag like that: `python3 -m fasttyper -b`.

+# Hiding cursor

+To hide the cursor, simply add `n` flag like that: `python3 -m fasttyper -n`.

 ## Example scripts